-Fees have been paid to Fidelity by the Plan or the Plan Administrator for recordkeeping and investment management services for the years ended December 31, 2019 and 2018.
+Fees have been paid to Fidelity by the Plan for record-keeping and investment management services for the years ended December 31, 2019 and 2018.

 NOTE H-PLAN TERMINATION

 Although they have not expressed any intent to do so, the Companies have the right under the Plan to discontinue contributions at any time.
 Fortune Brands, as Plan sponsor, has the right to terminate the Plan at any time subject to the provisions of ERISA.
 In the event of Plan termination, participants will become fully vested in the Company contribution portion of their accounts.